matrix-org/synapse/docs/opentracing.md

 OpenTracing is not enabled by default.
 It must be enabled in the homeserver config by adding the `opentracing` option to your config file.
-You can find documentation about how to do this in the [config manual](usage/configuration/config_documentation.md) under the header `opentracing`.
-See below for an example opentracing configuration:
+You can find documentation about how to do this in the [config manual under the header 'Opentracing'](usage/configuration/config_documentation.md#opentracing).
+See below for an example Opentracing configuration:

 ```yaml
 opentracing: